samjones00/docs/docs/_documentation/Config-AppHost.md

 }
 ```

-See docs for more info on using [ServiceStack in .NET Core](/netcore)
+See [.NET Core docs](/netcore) for more info on using ServiceStack on .NET Core.

 ### Run AppHost in .NET Framework